stnolting/neorv32/README.md

 This chapter shows exemplary implementation results of the NEORV32 CPU for an **Intel Cyclone IV EP4CE22F17C6N FPGA** on a DE0-nano board.
 The design was synthesized using **Intel Quartus Prime Lite 20.1** ("balanced implementation").
 The timing information is derived from the Timing Analyzer / Slow 1200mV 0C Model.
-If not otherwise specified, the default configuration of the CPU's generics is assumed (for example no PMP).
+If not otherwise specified, the default configuration of the CPU's generics is assumed (e.g. no physical memory protection, no hardware performance monitors).
 No constraints were used at all.
 The `u` and `Zifencei` extensions have a negligible impact on the hardware requirements.

 Results generated for hardware version [`1.4.9.2`](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md).